1994 kidnappings of western tourists in India: Aftermath

 Three Pakistani militants belonging to Harkat-ul-Ansar were given death sentences and three others life sentences by a Delhi court in April 2002 for their roles in the kidnapping, while Sheikh's charges had been dropped in exchange for his release.

 Ahmed Omar Saeed Sheikh was incarcerated in Tihar Jail and stayed in prison till December 1999 when he was released in exchange for the passengers aboard hijacked Indian Airlines Flight 814.
 He subsequently was alleged to be involved in the murder of Daniel Pearl.
 He was sentenced to death on 14 July 2002 in Pakistan.
-Under CIA interrogation Khalid Sheikh Mohammad confessed to being the one who personally wielded the blade that killed Daniel Pearl.
+Under CIA interrogation Khalid Sheikh Mohammed confessed to being the one who personally wielded the blade that killed Daniel Pearl.

 In popular culture

-The kidnapping was the subject of a 2008 episode of the television series, Kidnapped Abroad.
+The kidnapping was the subject of a 2008 episode of the television series, Banged Up Abroad.
 The Indian film Omerta (2017 film) is based on this kidnapping and Ahmed Omar Saeed Sheikh.